John Jacob Beacher Jr. 1 2 3 4 5 6 7 8 9 10 11

 13. State of Pennsylvania: Veterans of Civil War and Widows census in 1890 in Broad Mountain, Schuylkill, PA.
 25 29 John Jacob Beacher is listed Broad Mountain, New Castle Township.

+Born in Broad Mountain, Pa.
 Co.
 A. 27th Reg.
 Pa.
 Inf.
 Enlisted 16 June 1863, discharged 31 Jul 1863.
+Co.
+F 7th Reg.
+Pa.
+Cav.
+Enlisted 12 Feb 1864, discharged 23 Aug 1865.
+Note: shot in right arm

+Length of Service: Co.
+A. 1 mo.
+15 das.
 Co.
 F. 1 ys.
 6 mo.
 11 das.

-14. Pension Civil War on 16 May 1892 in , , Pennsylvania, USA.
+14. Pension Civil War on 16 May 1892 in , , Pennylvania, USA.
 30 His wife Angeline filed as application number 1112513.
 It is refiled as of January 3, 1916 as application number 1058134.
 The service records indication on the form are A 27th Pa Mil Inf and F 7th PA Cav.

+15. Newspaper: Miners Journal: Wedding Reception, 31 Aug 1895, Pottsville, Schuylkill, PA.
+31 BROAD MOUNTAIN NEWS.
+An Evening Society Event Together With Other Interesting Items.
 Mr. and Mrs. Jacob Beacher, of New Castle, gave a delightful reception and supper at their home last evening.
 The event was held in honor of the marriage of their son, Thomas, to Miss Agnes, daughter of Mr. and Mrs. Jacob Hepner, on Monday last at Camden.
 Mr. Oscar Miller was best man and Miss Katie Beacher, sister of the groom, was bridesmaid.
 The newly married couple received their guests in the handsome parlors of the groom's home.
 The evening was passed in a very entertaining way by the guests.
 A fine program consisting of many musical and literary features was much enjoyed, after which those present were treated to a sumptuous banquet.
 Those present were Mr. and Mrs. C. L. Weller, Miss Laura Bradley, Miss Bertha Shollenberger, Miss Sallie Fox, Mr. and Mrs. John Moran, Mrs. Patrick Barries, Mrs. William Walsh, Mrs. William Weller and daughter Gertie, Mrs. Kirk and Mrs. Dounlin, of Mt.
 Laffce: Miss Hannah Madara, of Frackville; The Misses Nora Cosgrove, Maggie Whims, Irean Smith, Maggie Hughes, of Philadelphia; Mrs. Frank Hepner, Miss Hannah Brown, of Pottsville; Ray Davis, Mrs. Mardie Davis, Mrs. Wm.
 Fox, Mrs. Wm.
 Bright, Mrs. George Beacher of Shenandoah; Mr. and Mrs. Elias Davis, New Castle; Miss Edith Bomboy, Mr. and Mrs. John Swink, of Shenandoah; Mrs. Isaac Miller, Gilberton; Mr. and Mrs. Mahlon Schopple, Mr. and Mrs. John McMullen, George Eisenhuth, Patrick Dounlin, Oscar Miller, Thomas Wilson, John Shallenberger, Walter Bradey, William Davis, Elwood Okom and Christopher Ball.

-16. Residence: His daughter Catherine's marriage record in 1896 stated she recieved consent of her father residing in Broad Mountain. on 7 Aug 1896 in Broad Mountain, Schuylkill, PA.
+16. Residence: His daughter Catherine's marriage record in 1896 stated she recieved consent of her father residing in Broad Mountain.
+On 7 Aug 1896 in Broad Mountain, Schuylkill, PA.
 32

 17. Census in 1900 in Philadelphia, Philadelphia, PA.
 33 The 1900 census recorded at 142 Hermitage St. in Philadelphia: John J. Beacher, carpenter, born Mar 1840; Agnes, wife, born May 1844, married 35 years to John.
 She had birthed 8 children, 4 still alive in 1900; with them was Henry, son, born Oct 1879.
 Three Beacher grandchildren were living with them (their mother Mary Ellen "Nellie" Beacher Bright, not listed, was living elsewhere): Sarah Bright, 16, May 1884; William Bright, 14, Jun 1886; and Carrie Bright, 10, Nov 1890.
 Also in the home was a boarder, Oscar Miller, laborer, 25, Aug 1875, who had married John J.'s daughter Catherine in 1896.
 (Catherine, not listed, was living elsewhere.).